LedFx/LedFx/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Traceback**
+If applicable, add the traceback log that LedFx outputs when it encounters an error.
+Usually starts with "Traceback (most recent call last):"

 **LedFx Host Information (please complete the following information):**
  - OS: [e.g. iOS]
  - Installation Method: [e.g. Anaconda, Python, Windows EXE, pip]